zchips/web-s10-rtk-query-mp-start/README.md

 - Watch the first minutes of the **Solution Video** if you need help getting situated.
 - There is no need to install any extra NPM dependencies.
-- You will make changes to five files - roughly in this order:
+- You will make changes to four files - roughly in this order:
   1. [quotesApi.js](./frontend/state/quotesApi.js)
   2. [store.js](./frontend/state/store.js)
   3. [Quotes.js](./frontend/components/Quotes.js)